Remote Inference

 Managing keys

 An Expected Parrot key is required to use remote inference and to interact with Coop.
-Your key can be viewed (and reset) at the Settings page of your account (where you activate remote inference; see above).
+Your key can be viewed (and reset) at the Keys page of your account:

-It is automatically stored at your Keys page where you can select options for adding keys, sharing them with other users and prioritizing them for use with your surveys:
+You canalso select options for adding keys, sharing them with other users and prioritizing them for use with your surveys at this page:

 See the Managing Keys section for more details on methods for storing and managing keys.